panyifei/analyse/README.md

 # Analyse
-Using to analyse a js project
+Using to analyse a react and redux project

-Analyse a project